 With the decision made to focus efforts on Egypt again, things slowly but steadily began to progress over the next few years.
 In early 2003 Alan went to Spain for a few months to work with ex-Uriah Heep keyboard player Ken Hensley and ex-members of Wings and AC/DC.
 Soon after this a long overdue new CD Midnight Sun was recorded at Purple Studios in Norwich and released mid 2004 on Blues Matters Records.
-In 2010 there was the re-release of the albums Preserving the Dead and Midnight Sun and the recording and release of the latest album Blues Kerosene, all on Stable Records.
+In 2010 there was the re-release of the albums Preserving the Dead and Midnight Sun and the recording and release of a new album Blues Kerosene, & an album Live in Jena recorded live in Germany was released in 2013, all on Stable Records.

-It is now (2012) coming up to nearly two & a half decades on the road.
+It is now (2018) coming up to 31 years on the road & 27 with the current line-up.
 From the very beginning, Egypt has built up a reputation as a hard working live band and have never stopped gigging for more than a few weeks at a time since then.
 There are no plans to change this in the near future.
-Gigs are constantly being booked throughout the UK and abroad with gigs in France, Germany, Spain and other places with more planned for the future.
+Gigs are constantly being booked throughout the UK and abroad with gigs in France, Germany, Spain, Netherlands, Scandinavia, The Balkans and other places with more planned for the future.